Storytelling for Financial Leaders Program

 An Engaging Program Experience

-Led by Panos Patatoukas and UC Berkeley faculty with expertise at the intersection of communication, leadership, and analytics, the program experience includes:
+- Led by Panos N. Patatoukas and UC Berkeley faculty with expertise at the intersection of communication, leadership, and analytics, the program experience includes:

-- guided use of AI tools to analyze tone, generate alternative structures, and visualize financial narratives
+- Guided use of AI to analyze tone, generate alternative structures, and visualize financial narratives

 Who's it for

-- Finance leaders with cross-functional exposure: controllers, directors of finance, vice presidents, and other finance executives who engage executive peers, boards, investors, customers, and suppliers
+- Financial leaders with cross-functional exposure: controllers, directors of finance, vice presidents, and other financial executives who engage executive peers, boards, investors, analysts, customers, suppliers, employees, and regulators

-- Finance leaders preparing for C-suite roles: professionals who need to move beyond technical expertise and communicate with impact
+- Financial leaders preparing for C-suite roles: professionals moving beyond technical expertise to communicate with impact

 - Business leaders across the organization: executives who need to engage with and communicate financial narratives